Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Home and road insights

-- The Chiefs are winless ATS (0-2) as 3.5-point favorites or greater at home.
+- The Chiefs are winless ATS (0-2) as 3.5-point favorites or more at home.

 Powered by Data Skrive.